Skip to Content

 But if the ruler lays flat against the side of the bar when pressed against the side of the chain, it indicates too much space between the bar rails and the chain, and the blades are tilting to one side.
 You can perform this test at multiple locations on the bar and on both sides.

-If the chain is tilting at an angle, the blades will be cutting at an angle, which means irregular cuts or no cutting power if the blades are tilting too much.
+If the chain tilts at an angle, the blades will be cutting at an angle, which means irregular cuts or no cutting power if the edges are tilting too much.
 If that is the case, your best bet is to replace the bar and buy a new one.
 You can find Chainsaw bars here.

 Sign 4: A jammed or damaged bar nose sprocket